wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

 ``GenericHID`` Usage
 --------------------

 An axis can be used with ``.getRawAxis(0)`` (if not using any of the classes above) that returns the current value.
-Zero and one in this example are each the index of an axis as found in the Drive Station mentioned above.
+Zero and one in this example are each the index of an axis as found in the Driver Station mentioned above.

 .. tabs::